-State special needs schools in Sweden – of which there are five regional and three national – receive pupils who need an alternative to regular primary school.
+State special needs schools in Sweden – of which there are both regional and national – receive pupils who need an alternative to regular primary school.
 It is the parents who apply for their children to attend a special needs school.
 If the pupil does not live within commuting distance, it is possible for him or her to live at the school and take active part in leisure time activities during the school term.

 Regional special needs schools